Less crowded than normal, Riverpark Farmer’s Market was enjoyed by several families

 FRESNO, Calif.
-(KGPE) — On Saturday it seemed it was business as usual at the Farmer’s Market in Fresno’s Riverpark.
+(KSEE) — On Saturday it seemed it was business as usual at the Farmer’s Market in Fresno’s Riverpark.

 Though a little less crowded than normal, many were out walking around enjoying the day.